vaulot/Chapter-2020-Lopes-Metabarcoding-phytoplankton/README.md

-# Lopes dos Santos et al. Phytoplankton diversity and ecology using HTS
+# Phytoplankton diversity and ecology using HTS

 Lopes dos Santos et al. in prep.
 Phytoplankton diversity and ecology through the lens of High Throughput sequencing technologies.
 In "Advances in Phytoplankton Ecology: applications of emerging technologies" edited by Lesley Clementson, Ruth Eriksen and Anusuya Willis.
 Elsevier.